Gorget patches: Russia

 In the Russian Empire collar patches of red, blue, white and green distinguished each infantry regiment within a given division.
 Cavalry and other branches had a variety of collar patches.

 In the USSR in 1924-1943 they served as the primary insignia of military ranks.
 The rank system changed several times, and collar patches were different in 1924–1935, 1935–1940 and 1940–1943 systems.
-When the shoulder straps were restored in 1943, collar tabs remained as an insignia of the branch and the arm of service.
+When the shoulder marks were restored in 1943, collar tabs remained as an insignia of the branch and the arm of service.
 Since 1932 they were also used as an insignia in some civil services.

 The state of affairs is the same in the modern Russian Federation.

 Somalia

 In Somalia, only officers above the rank of Second Lieutenant (or Ensign) wear gorget patches, the Army wears red patches, the Navy wear black patches, the Air Force wear navy blue patches, the Police wear royal blue patches and the Custodial Corps wear green patches.
 Upon reaching the rank of Brigadier General or Commodore Admiral, the patches then will have a golden ornate pattern on them.